 Get and become can also create impersonal, blameless expressions; when used as verbs of transition, they are conspicuously vague as to the cause of the transition.
 Thus we hear It became more than I could handle, not I let it become…

 A choice example from corporate life: “The thinking is that…” In other words, “people way more powerful than you…think that…”

 Impersonal expressions can also use introductory, existential there, e.g., There’s been a lot of resistance, as well as expletive it with the passive, e.g., It’s been mandated that….

-Another useful verb for impersonal expressions is need, as in She needs to be fired = (SOMEONE) needs for her to be fired.
+Another useful verb for impersonal expressions is need.
+She needs to be fired = (SOMEONE) needs for her to be fired.
 Context always matters: with Sir, you need to step out of the vehicle, it’s quite clear who needs me to do so.

 Pay attention to language

-You can see for yourself how often people use malicious obfuscation to avoid personal responsibility if you start listening for impersonal language in contexts where it behooves the speaker/writer to be vague about who did what.
+You can see for yourself how often people use malicious obfuscation to avoid personal responsibility.
+Just start listening for impersonal language in contexts where it behooves the speaker/writer to be vague about who did what.
 Examples are a lot more frequent than you might think, especially with political speech coming at us 24/7.